Top 10 Sustainable Computing experts to follow

 Rana el Kaliouby: As the CEO of Affectiva, an emotion recognition technology company, Kaliouby is pushing boundaries in how machines recognize and respond to human emotional cues, a key component of ambient computing.

-Pranav Mistry: Known for the SixthSense wearable device, Mistry’s work delves into merging physical and digital worlds, now channeling his insights as the CEO of Samsung’s Labs.
+Pranav Mistry: Known for the SixthSense wearable device, Mistry’s work delves into merging physical and digital worlds, now channeling his insights as the CEO of Samsung’s STAR Labs.

 Pattie Maes: Leading the Fluid Interfaces Group at the MIT Media Lab, Maes’s work centers on designing intuitive interfaces that embed seamlessly into users’ everyday lives.

-Regina Dugan: Former director of DARPA and a leader in Facebook’s Building 8 (hardware division), Dugan has worked on projects that seek to bridge the gap the human brain and computing devices, aligning with ambient computing’s ethos.
+Regina Dugan: Former director of DARPA and a leader in Facebook’s Building 8 (hardware division), Dugan has worked on projects that seek to bridge the gap between the human brain and computing devices, aligning with ambient computing’s ethos.

 You are enjoying this content on Ian Khan's Blog.
 Ian Khan, AI Futurist and technology Expert, has been featured on CNN, Fox, BBC, Bloomberg, Forbes, Fast Company and many other global platforms.
 Ian is the author of the upcoming AI book "Quick Guide to Prompt Engineering," an explainer to how to get started with GenerativeAI Platforms, including ChatGPT and use them in your business.
 One of the most prominent Artificial Intelligence and emerging technology educators today, Ian, is on a mission of helping understand how to lead in the era of AI.
 Khan works with Top Tier organizations, associations, governments, think tanks and private and public sector entities to help with future leadership.
 Ian also created the Future Readiness Score, a KPI that is used to measure how future-ready your organization is.
 Subscribe to Ians Top Trends Newsletter Here